knowledgeboard/knowledgeboard.github.io/templates/blog.md

 ALSO I did a morning golf session on Sunday!
 Like 8 o'clock on Sunday.
 Didn't play that great but had fun and met the stranger Josh who was really kind but fast playing xD

+Also I've been working on the backup through the weekend like a GOOD BOY!